 - a.
-The Committee Chair reads or visually presents the each audit requirements and asks if it is clear and will be sufficient to help verify if the modeling organization has met the standard. - b.
-The Committee Chair asks whether any additions, deletions, or other proposed changes are needed to the audit requirements are needed. - c.
+The Committee Chair reads or visually presents each audit requirement and asks if it is clear and will be sufficient to help verify if the modeling organization has met the standard. - b.
+The Committee Chair asks whether any additions, deletions, or other proposed changes to the audit requirements are needed. - c.
 The Committee Chair asks if there are any objections to the proposed changes and if any further changes are needed. - d.
 The Committee Chair asks whether there are wording issues or additional instructions that need to be addressed to clarify the audit requirements.